 How Many Brits Live Abroad?

-Approximately 5.5 million British citizens live abroad as of 2026, representing about 8% of all UK nationals.
-Australia hosts the largest British expatriate community with around 1.3 million residents, followed by Spain, the United States, and Canada.
+Approximately 5.5 million British citizens live abroad as of 2026, around 8% of all UK nationals.
+Australia hosts the largest community with about 1.3 million Brits, followed by Spain (761,000), the United States (678,000), and Canada (603,000).
+Recent ONS data showed British emigration is higher than previously thought — 992,000 left between 2021 and 2024.
+The wider British diaspora, counting people of British descent worldwide, is estimated at around 140 million.

 |---|---|---|